Top 5 Things Every New Hunter Regrets

 1. Lack of Proper Equipment

-- Compass: Any hunter looking to go out for a multiple day hunt and/or doesn’t know the layout of the land needs a compass.
+- Compass or GPS: Any hunter looking to go out for a multiple day hunt and/or doesn’t know the layout of the land needs a compass or even better a GPS.
 A compass is more than just a directional tool, it’s a survival tool.
 21st century or not, a compass is necessary.

 - Gutting/skinning tools: Getting your game is one thing, but gutting and skinning it is a completely different type of skill set.
 Having the right tools depends on the preference of the hunter.
 This will rely on experience, which will only be determined with time.
 For beginners, at least have a sharp knife and do as much research as possible for the right tools.